Hit Man: A Technical Manual for Independent Contractors: Media

 In 1999, a book titled Deliberate Intent: a lawyer tells the true story of murder by the book, was released by lawyer, author, and First Amendment scholar, Rod Smolla.
 Deliberate Intent described his involvement in the notorious "Hit Man" case, where Smolla successfully represented the families of three murder victims in the court case against Paladin Press.

 On August 6, 2000, a television film by Fox and the FX Cable Network titled Deliberate Intent was aired in the U.S. based directly on the book and the case.
 It starred Timothy Hutton, Ron Rifkin, Clark Johnson, Penny Johnson Jerald, Cliff DeYoung, James McDaniel, and Yanna McIntosh.
 Peder Lund, Paladin Press' owner, was played by Kenneth Welsh.
 It was directed by Andy Wolk, produced by Howard Braunstein and Michael Jaffe, with music by Harald Kloser.
 In the drama, which clearly parallels the Horn case,The legal team then proceeds to tie the book to the case of a Motown recording engineer (McDaniel) who gets a hitman to murder his ex-wife, their paraplegic daughter[sic] and the son's nurse.
 By proving that the hired killer followed 22 of the 26 steps shown in Paladin's book, they're able to bring home the point that freedom of speech laws should not protect material that is produced for the purpose of aiding and abetting murder.

-In 2019, Jasmyn Morris reported a nine-episode podcast called *Hit Man* covering the Horn family and the unusual civil case against Paladin.
+In 2019, Jasmyn Morris reported a nine-episode podcast called Hit Man covering the Horn family and the unusual civil case against Paladin.
 Rex Feral's identity had been protected by Paladin during the litigation, but Morris identified her as a grandmother in her 70's who clearly did not want to be interviewed.

-In September of 2025, Abbott Kahler unmasked the author in Vanity Fair as Gayle McCool, outlining her relationship with a sometimes violent boyfriend who may have been an inspiration for or may have been inspired by the Hit Man mythos.
-She wrote a second book for Paladin under the Feral pen name, *How to rip off a drug dealer*.
+In September of 2025, Abbott Kahler publicly revealed the author in Vanity Fair as Gayle McCool, outlining her relationship with a sometimes violent boyfriend who may have been an inspiration for or may have been inspired by the Hit Man mythos.
+She wrote a second book for Paladin under the Feral pen name, How to rip off a drug dealer.